What's Cost Segregation

 Who Performs Cost Segregation

-For the most part, expertly trained and experienced engineers undertake cost segregation studies.
-The IRS requires that study prepares have knowledge spanning the worlds of construction and tax law with respect to property classification.
-For this reason, the best study preparers are construction engineers who have become familiar with the relevant tax law.
-A professionally trained construction engineer will understand the correct way to estimate costs, allocate costs and adhere to IRS tax regulations.
+For the most part, expertly trained and experienced graduate engineers undertake cost segregation studies.
+It’s required that the study provides knowledge spanning the worlds of construction and tax law with respect to property classification.
+For this reason, the best study preparers are graduate engineers who have become familiar with the relevant tax law.
+A professionally trained graduate engineer will understand the correct way to estimate costs, allocate costs and adhere to tax regulations.

 The study prepare needs to identify and reclassify a wide range of building components, including plumbing, electrical installations, mechanical components and many others, into assets with shorter recovery periods.
 This makes clients happy by providing substantial tax savings through faster depreciation.